inbo/n2khab-preprocessing/README.md

 1. Propose to merge your commits into `master`: this starts with making a 'pull request' (PR; actually this is a merge request) and assign at least one reviewer before a merge can be decided.
 At that moment, open online discussion in the repo is possible on your changes (for other open discussion that you want to start, make an _issue_).
 As long as no merge is performed, more commits can be added to this PR with `git push`, e.g. to implement requested changes by others.
     - note that, if you branched off another (reference) branch than `master`, make sure to change the reference branch in the pull request (the default reference is `master`).
 1. After your PR is merged, pull the reference branch (usually `master`) and clean up your local repo in order to keep up with the remote.

+### Repository history {#history}

+Previous to commit `8990c23`, the code was part of the [n2khab-monitoring](https://github.com/inbo/n2khab-monitoring) repo (formerly 'n2khab-inputs'), where the original version history remains stored (and complete reproducibility is guaranteed).
+As a convenience, the **n2khab-preprocessing** repo still holds the rewritten (shrinked) version history from before commit `8990c23`, as defined by the related files and folders.
+See [this](https://github.com/inbo/n2khab-monitoring/issues/28) issue in the 'n2khab-monitoring' repo, where the migration is documented.